EdDataScienceEES/tutorial-Stead-James/index.md

 this gives us a value of 22760, slightly less than the 23740 observations seen in spatial_data.
 This means that there are definitely ids which are unique to spatial_data, however there might still be ids which are unique to occurences.

-look at the number of variables, theres 7 in occurences and 13 in spatial_data. in full_data there's 19 this is because the two datasheets have been added together while the id and sample_id columnms have been merged into one - hence 19.
+look at the number of variables, theres 7 in occurences and 13 in spatial_data.
+In full_data there's 19 this is because the two datasheets have been added together while the id and sample_id columnms have been merged into one - hence 19.

-Also luckily for us, the spatial_data info is copied other for each matching id not just the first one.
-Run this next code to see what I mean.

-     library(tibble)
-     data <- tibble(
-     id = rep(10, 10),
-     random_numbers = runif(10))
-     space <- tibble(
-     id = 10,
-     no = 1)

-    full_ex <- full_join(data, space,
-                     by = c("value" = "value")

 ### Inner_join
 next function: inner_join, this only returns rows where the id was found in both datasets